JamieClamp/jamieclamp/README.md

 ## What you'll find here

-Education CloudSecurity content: Comprehensive content on IAM, Network Security, Data Loss Protection and more
+Education CloudSecurity content: Comprehensive content on IAM, Protocols, Tools and more
-Tools: Open-source industry tools used in every day scenarios.
-Hands-on learning website designed to help you in your cloud career
+Tools: Industry tools used in every day scenarios.
+Hands-on learning website designed to help you in your IAM career

 Come check out my website at [My Website](www.jamieclamp.com)